potassco/clintest/README.md

         # fixing result, if needed
         return super().conclude()

-existing_worker.add_evaluator(CustomEvaluator, "EvaluatorName") # loaded json test object can now use the "EvaluatorName" key to call the evaluator

-existing_worker.run()
 ```

 On the on_model call, a Model object will be given as argument, this model object contain some predefined properties/method that are defined as defined for a clingo Model.
-If needed the Clingo Model object can be accessed using result._model.
-However, since Clingo Model can not be stored and exist only in the actual scope, if you want to store them, you can use the persist() method that allows you tu use the symbols() function at any time (symbols function do not require any parameters, will only provides same output as clingo (#show)).

-The conclude method return an EvaluatorResult that need to use the property of the evaluator that are :
-- result -> ResultType (UNKNOWN, PASS, FAIL and IGNORED).
-- evaluator ->  the evaluator itself
-- missing (optional) -> a dictionnary that provid missing symbols for model (for output)
-- overload (optional) -> a dictionnary that provid overload symbols for model (for output)
-- additional (optional -> String that contain informations that will be displayed in the ouput

-By default, conclude method will directly return an EvaluatorResult based on the properties of the evaluator.
-However you can stil overwrite the method to "fix" the result of the evaluator (conclude is the last method that will be called in the process) ; having a result that is UNKNOWN will throw an error.
+By default, conclude method will directly return an EvaluatorResult based, result of the test and on the properties of the evaluator.
+However you can stil overwrite the method to ground the result the result of the evaluator (conclude is the last method that will be called in the process) ; having a result that is UNKNOWN will throw an error.

 Other examples are available in the clintest/evaluator.py file.